-The mission of the Education & Dissemination Committee is to recommend to the Executive Committee policies, programs, actions and materials pertaining to the development or design of resources prepared for the express purpose of educating a populace about HSCT.
-This committee collaborates with all partners within the WBMT - but particularly the European School of Haematology (ESH) - and assists in “single voice” preparation of opinion or advisory materials for the WBMT and/or WHO.
+The mission of the Education and Dissemination Committee is to recommend to the Executive Committee policies, programs, actions and materials pertaining to the development or design of resources prepared for the express purpose of educating the populace about HCT.
+This committee collaborates with all partners within the WBMT and assists in preparation of opinion or advisory materials for the WBMT and/or WHO.
 It plays an important role in Workshop program design.

 Meetings & Teleconfereces

 The Education and Dissemination Committee continues to participate actively in various projects including workshops, webinars and printed materials related to HCT.
-The committee had 4 videoconferences in 2021, mainly focusing on organizing future workshops and webinars.
 WBMT Education Committee plans to meet by videoconference on a quarterly basis or as needed according to the ongoing projects.

 The Education & Dissemination Committee completed the following projects: